Home Insurance Coverage Calculator

 Why does construction type affect how much home insurance coverage I need?

 Different construction materials have different rebuild costs per square foot and different vulnerability profiles.
-Wood-frame homes are generally less expensive to rebuild than their appraised market value, hence the 0.8 multiplier, but they are also more susceptible to fire.
-Masonry homes (brick or block) cost slightly more to rebuild and get a 0.9 multiplier reflecting that higher reconstruction expense.
-Steel or other construction types are assigned a full 1.0 multiplier.
+Frame/wood homes get the highest multiplier (0.8) since they're generally less expensive to rebuild than their appraised market value, but they are also more susceptible to fire.
+Brick veneer (0.75) and masonry (0.7) cost relatively less per dollar of market value to rebuild, and fire-resistant construction (0.65) carries the lowest multiplier, reflecting both lower rebuild cost and lower risk.
 Matching coverage to actual replacement cost prevents you from being over-insured or under-insured after a total loss.

 How do I estimate the personal property value for my home insurance coverage calculation?